-Guidance (Condenced) Annotations (NRRI)
+Guidance (Condenced)

-There are limits to the type of investments that Other legal restraints may limit the

-a State can make with Fund accounts.
-Section leveraging options of the state.

-1452[c] requires that funds not required for

-current obligation or expenditure should be

-invested in interest bearing obligations.
-The

-authority to earn interest does not include

-investment methods that earn dividends or

-yields other than interest.
-Most States have

-State laws that restrict the eligible investments

-of these fund accounts.
-Furthermore, if a

-State engages in a leveraged program, there

-may be restrictions on eligible investments in

-the trust indenture securing the bonds.
-In

-certain cases, the Federal tax code may limit

-the investments a leveraged program can

-make with fund accounts.
+There are limits to the type of investments that a State can make with Fund accounts.
+Section 1452[c] requires that funds not required for current obligation or expenditure should be invested in interest bearing obligations.
+The authority to earn interest does not include investment methods that earn dividends or yields other than interest.
+Most States have State laws that restrict the eligible investments of these fund accounts.
+Furthermore, if a State engages in a leveraged program, there may be restrictions on eligible investments in the trust indenture securing the bonds.
+In certain cases, the Federal tax code may limit the investments a leveraged program can make with fund accounts.